Mentorship offered at YWCA Spokane

 Eligibility

-Available for women ages 16+ who have experienced domestic violence; no income requirements.
+Available for women ages 16 and older who have experienced domestic violence.
+No income requirements.

 Hours